noah-tz/ElevatorChallenge/README.md

 # Elevator Challenge README

+### Project Description

+The Elevator Challenge simulates a multi-elevator system in a high-rise building.
+Each floor has a call button to request an elevator.
+The system intelligently selects the fastest available elevator to serve each request.
+New requests do not affect the wait times of previous reservations.

+### Elevator Selection Algorithm

+Each elevator maintains a list of pending requests.
+For a new request, the system calculates the total time it would take for each elevator to complete its current route and reach the requested floor.
+The elevator with the shortest calculated time is selected to serve the request.

 ## Object Descriptions
-The Elevator Challenge project comprises several key objects that interact to implement the elevator system:
+The Elevator Challenge project comprises of several key objects that interact to implement the elevator system:

 `Buildings` class
-- Represents a building within the project.
+- Represents the buildings within the project.
-- Encapsulates floors and the elevator system for that building.
+- Every building holds the floors and the elevator system for that building.

 `Floor (Factory-Created)` class
-- Represents an individual floor within a building.
 - Represents an individual floor within a building.

 `FloorFactory` class